top of page

 through awareness, positioning, and reading animal behaviour correctly.

-If you can comfortably manage a countryside hike in warm weather, you can manage a walking safari.
+Generally, all safaris are tailored to your needs.
+As a rule of thumb, if you can comfortably manage a countryside hike in warm weather, you will easily manage a walking safari.

-We cover 5-8km over 3-4 hours on uneven terrain, with plenty of stops.
-You don't need to be an athlete, but you should be able to walk steadily without assistance and handle heat.
+We typically cover 5–8 km over 3–4 hours on uneven terrain, with plenty of stops.
+You don’t need to be an athlete, but you should be able to walk steadily without assistance and handle the heat.

-If you have concerns about fitness or mobility, get in touch and we'll discuss whether a particular safari suits your capabilities.
+If you have any concerns about your fitness or mobility, please get in touch and we’ll discuss whether a particular safari suits your capabilities.

 All walking safaris are rated 1-5 for difficulty: